 To deal with the complex issue of micro-contamination of soil, food, water and air, a comprehensive set of complementary techniques and methods is required.
 MEDUWA-Vecht(e) (MEDicines Unwanted in WAter) is a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
-This coalition develops products and services concerning the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, supports the regional economy.
+This coalition develops products and services that address the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, support the regional economy.
 The most innovative aspect of the MEDUWA project is that it deals with several stages of the life cycle of pharmaceuticals (see figure 1).
 The following intervention classes are included (see figure 2):

 - measurement, visualization and communication of the problem,